This is our guide to renting pocket WiFi in Taiwan so that you can stay connected online during your travels.

 To connect your devices to the Pocket WiFi you'll usually just need to enter the WiFi name and password once at the beginning.
 Your devices should then automatically connect whenever the Pocket WiFi is turned on and your WiFi is enabled.

-Pro tips: you usually need to stay within 25 metres (80 feet) of your Pocket WiFi device to stay connected, although this isn't hard because they're easy to carry around with you.
+Pro tips: you usually need to stay within 25 meters (80 feet) of your Pocket WiFi device to stay connected, although this isn't hard because they're easy to carry around with you.
 Make sure you also bring extra battery packs in case you need to charge your Pocket WiFi on the go.

 For more inspiration: